What Causes Dog Smells in Your Home

 Dog owners love spending time relaxing and cuddling with their pets, which means that dogs can potentially spend a lot of time on a couch.
 Even if dogs aren’t allowed on furniture, their dander and smell can easily find their way into those soft, absorbent fibers.

 Cleaning furniture is a very challenging process, especially if your couch does not have a slipcover.
-Most pet owners try to eliminate dog smell by scrubbing or washing the couch, but end up disappointed when the smell returns a few days—or hours—later.Because the stuffing and outer material of a couch is often absorbent, eliminating smells requires a more specific and refined approach.
+Most pet owners try to eliminate dog smell by scrubbing or washing the couch, but end up disappointed when the smell returns a few days—or hours—later.Because the stuffing and outer material of a couch are often absorbent, eliminating smells requires a more specific and refined approach.

-Luckily for dog owners, the OdorKlenz Source Odor Treatment is safe and versatile enough for removing dog smell from couches.
+Luckily for dog owners, the OdorKlenz Source Odor Treatment is safe and versatile enough for removing dog smell from furniture.
 As long as the surface is water extractable, this treatment can safely be applied without causing any damage to the material.Instead of using masking agents or fragrances for a temporary fix, this product provides a permanent and thorough solution with patented odor-neutralizing technology which works to attack the core chemical structure of an odor, neutralizing it instead of covering it up with masking agents.Because it does not use masking agents, fragrances, or harsh chemicals, the OdorKlenz Source Odor Treatment is a safe, efficient, and environmentally-friendly solution for stubborn dog odors that are safe to use around your family and pets

 How to Eliminate Dog Body Odor